Mary and George Slankard Learning Resource Center

 The newly remodeled Mary & George Slankard Learning Resource Center is located in front (south) of the theatre and has been expanded to include six new study rooms.
 The LRC has print and electronic resources such as books, periodicals, newspapers, DVDs, audiobooks, and databases.
-It has space for study, research, leisure reading, class preparation, cameras for Zoom meetings, Internet access, loaner laptops, headphones, and chargers, and printing.
+It has space for study, research, leisure reading, class preparation, cameras for Zoom meetings, Internet access, loaner laptops, headphones, charging stations and loanable chargers, and color/b&w printing options.
 The LRC is open to students, faulty/staff, and members of RLC's community district and is a part of the Illinois Heartland Library System.
 The LRC building also houses our Wellness Center, Lactation Room, CTE Success Center, IT Help Desk, and Blended Cafe.
 We encourage you to come in and use the many resources and services the LRC has available to make your Rend Lake College experience successful!

 Closed Fridays during Summer & Semester Breaks

 Closed Saturday, Sunday, and Holidays during regular semesters.

 Thank you for your interest in becoming a volunteer at the Mary & George Slankard Learning Resource Center on the campus of Rend Lake College, Ina, IL.
 Volunteers are important partners in fulfilling the Library's mission of providing knowledge and information that supports the educational endeavors of our students, lifelong learning of any patron, and expanding and enhancing library services.